puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 ```
 {{< /details >}}

-This isn't enough to do our entire data-pipelining though, so there is also an _additional_ set of variables which come along which we call `pipelineData`.
-Pipeline data is information the game engine generates which is only valid for the game completion pipeline and is not stored, here's an example of the one for Spelltower:
+This metrics 1-4 aren't enough to do our entire data-pipelining though, so there is also an _additional_ set of variables which come during a game completion which we call `pipelineData`.
+Pipeline data is information the game engine generates which is only valid for the game completion pipeline and is not stored, here's an example of pipelineData for a Spelltower puzzle:

 ```ts
 export type SpelltowerStats = {